The area below is the Cape peninsula. East of Cape Town area is Stellenbosch and the wine district.

 Boulders Beach is located a few kilometers to the south of Simon’s Town.
 Here small coves and beaches are interspersed between boulders of Cape granite.
 There has been a colony of African penguins (Spheniscus demersus) at Boulders Beach since 1985.
 There is no record of the birds having lived here prior to that date.
 There are only three penguin populations on the mainland in southern Africa; the others are close to Hermanus at Stoney Point and Betty’s Bay.

-There are several vineyards in the Stellenbosch region North-East of Cape Town.
+There are several vineyards in the Cape Winelands Region North-East of Cape Town.
 Allee Bleue Wine Estate is located between Stellenbosch, Paarl and Franschhoek.
 The French Huguenots arrived in the Cape in the late 1600s and settled in what became known as Franschhoek, or ‘French Corner’.
 The Huguenots planted vines as the land was perfectly suited to the production of wine.

 Allée Bleue was bought in 1999 by Friedrich-Wilhelm and the late Elke Dauphin, who were determined to breathe new life into the estate.
 “Allée Bleue offers visitors a unique experience – world-class wines, fruit and herbs, stunning event and conference venues, a bistro and picnic venue, a fresh produce shop, warm hospitality, historic charm and contemporary art, surrounded by the breathtaking scenery of the Franschhoek Valley”